-As chair of the Budget, Audit and Finance Committee, Janeé ensures that Detroit has a balanced budget and continues to provide key City services while avoiding the financial issues that once plagued the city.
-As vice chair of the Public Health & Safety Committee, Janeé has fought to ensure that residents and small-business owners had the resources they needed during the COVID19 pandemic, whether it be food assistance or health supplies.
+As chair of the Budget, Finance, and Audit Committee, Janeé ensures that Detroit has a balanced budget and continues to provide key City services while avoiding the financial issues that once plagued the city.
+As vice-chair of the Public Health & Safety Committee, Janeé has fought to ensure that residents and small-business owners had the resources they needed during the COVID19 pandemic, whether it be food assistance or health supplies.
 When our first responders and small business owners were struggling to find PPE, Janeé teamed up with Mitch Albom and Coca-Cola to secure over $10,000 in donations to provide PPE and thermometers for the Detroit Fire Department and local restaurants.
 Janeé has also hosted events in partnership with Happy’s Pizza to provide meals during the summer for Detroit kids as well as a partnership with SEED Detroit to provide weekly fresh produce boxes to residents.